U.S. jobless claims hover near 4-year lows

-WASHINGTON New U.S. claims for unemployment benefits edged down last week, holding near four-year lows, according to a government report on Thursday that suggested the labour market was gaining momentum.
+WASHINGTON, March 1 New U.S. claims for unemployment benefits edged down last week, holding near four-year lows, according to a government report on Thursday that suggested the labor market was gaining momentum.

 Initial claims for state unemployment benefits fell 2,000 to a seasonally adjusted 351,000, the Labor Department said.
 The prior week's figure was revised up to 353,000 from the previously reported 351,000.